10 players you won’t believe were shortlisted for the Ballon d’Or

-His performances during his country's journey to the Euro 2008 semi-finals were deemed so impressive that he was shortlisted for that year’s Ballon d’Or.
+His performances during Russia's journey to the Euro 2008 semi-finals were deemed so impressive that he was shortlisted for that year’s Ballon d’Or.
 Unfortunately, they weren’t impressive enough to garner him a single vote as Cristiano Ronaldo won his first award.

 2. Trifon Ivanov (1996)

 Had there been an award for football’s best Wolverine lookalike back in the 1990s, then the late, occasionally-great Ivanov would have deservedly dominated the decade.
 But the Bulgarian defender, just as famous for his unfashionable mullet and mutton chops combo as his long-range free-kicks, was never an elite superhero on the field.

 Yet after Euro 1996, the then-Rapid Vienna star picked up as many Ballon d’Or votes as Luis Figo, Rui Costa and Zidane combined.
 Unfortunately, it wasn’t quite enough to pip Borussia Dortmund and Germany star Matthias Sammer to top spot.

 1. Traianos Dellas (2004)

 Hats off to Greece for pulling off one of international football’s most unexpected triumphs.
 But we’re not sure that their infamously dour and defensive style of play at Euro 2004 deserved to be rewarded too.